Docker overviewEstimated reading time: 10 minutes

 By default, a container is relatively well isolated from other containers and its host machine.
 You can control how isolated a container’s network, storage, or other underlying subsystems are from other containers or from the host machine.

-A container is defined by its image as well as any configuration options you provide to it when you create or run it.
-When a container stops, any changes to its state that are not stored in persistent storage disappear.
+A container is defined by its image as well as any configuration options you provide to it when you create or start it.
+When a container is removed, any changes to its state that are not stored in persistent storage disappear.

 docker run command